mmistakes/minimal-mistakes/theme-setup/index.md

 ### Paragraph Indentation

 By default the margin below paragraphs has been removed and indent added to each.
-This is an intiatial design decision to mimic the look of type set in a printed book or manuscript.
+This is an intentional design decision to mimic the look of type set in a printed book or manuscript.

 <figure>
   <img src="{{ site.url }}/images/paragraph-indent.png" alt="screen shot of paragraphs with default indent style set">